Who can become an organ donor?

 Specialist healthcare professionals decide in each individual case whether a person's organs and tissue are suitable for donation.

-Can I become an organ donor if I have existing medical conditions?
+Can you become an organ donor if you have a medical condition?

 There are very few conditions where organ donation is ruled out completely.